pycom/pycom-documentation/firmwareapi/pycom/network/bluetooth/gatt.md

 GATT comes into use once a connection is established between two devices, meaning that the device will have already gone through the advertising process managed by GAP.
 It’s important to remember that this connection is exclusive; i.e. that only one client is connected to one server at a time.
 This means that the client will stop advertising once a connection has been made.
 This remains the case, until the connection is broken or disconnected.

-The GATT Server, which holds the ATT lookup data and service and characteristic definitions, and the GATT Client \(the phone/tablet\), which sends requests to this server.
+The GATT Server \(the peripheral device\), which holds the ATT lookup data and service and characteristic definitions, and the GATT Client \(the phone/tablet\), which sends requests to this server.